PartSAM: A Scalable Promptable Part Segmentation Model Trained on Native 3D Data: Appendix

 \subsubsection{Complexity Analysis}

 We present the complexity analysis in Table~\ref{tab:complexity}, reporting both the inference time on a single NVIDIA H20 GPU and the number of network parameters.
 Compared with lifting-based methods that require per-shape optimization~\citep{tang2024segment,yang2024sampart3d}, PartSAM achieves substantially faster inference due to its feed-forward design.
 Compared with PartField~\citep{liu2025partfield}, PartSAM incurs only a slight increase in inference time for segmenting an entire shape.
 Although our encoder is built upon PartField, it eliminates the need for per-face dense feature sampling and clustering.
 Furthermore, our decoder is lightweight, ensuring that the overall inference time remains well-controlled.
-These results demonstrate that our method effectively balances computational cost and segmentation performance.
+In addition, we further report the runtime and performance under different numbers of prompt points (1024/512/256).
+The results show that PartSAM delivers consistently strong performance across all settings, indicating that our method is robust to the choice of prompt density.
+These results demonstrate that our method effectively balances computational cost and performance.